skipperkongen/elarb/PROBLEM.md

 ## Variables

-Time is discretised to buckets of 1 hour.
+Time *t* is discretised into buckets of 1 hour and capital *T* denotes the last time bucket.

 ### Decision